Torbraw/Dbot-Website/src/pages/en/documentation/features/spells.md

 You can see all the spells available to buy with `/dbot-marketplace` and you can buy them with `/buy-dbot-marketplace`.
 You can equip or unequip spells with `/equip-unequip`.
 You can see the spells you have purchased in your inventory with `/inventory` and the spells you have equipped in your profile with `/profile`.

-// TODO: Add a link to the encyclopedia page
+To have info about a certain spell, you can use the `/get-info` command or visit the [encyclopedia](/en/encyclopedia/spells).